jarmar/DATX02-15-29-report/reportplan/planningreport.md

 -------

-The overarching idea with the project is to design and implement an alternative language to the Erlang language on top of the Erlang Virtual Machine.
+The overarching idea with the project is to design and implement an alternative language, named Hopper, to the Erlang language on top of the Erlang Virtual Machine.
 The language will feature a Haskell-like syntax, offer a typesystem similar to that of Haskell and expose, in a safe way, the powerful features of the Virtual Machine.
 To utilize the big Erlang ecosystem it will also integrate with current OTP and Erlang libraries.

-The purpose of this bachelor project is for us to learn about functional programming, compilers and how a typesystem works and is constructed.
+The purpose of this bachelor project is for the group to learn about functional programming, compilers and how a typesystem works and is constructed.

 Problem and Task
 ----------------

 ### In general

-*keywords:* prototype, documentation, functional, useful

 "The goal of this project is to design and develop a prototype compiler for this new language".

-We want to design and implement a language that utilize the benefits of the Erlang VM and the OTP libraries combined with the clean syntax and static typing of Haskell.
+The group wants to design and implement a language that utilize the benefits of the Erlang VM and the OTP libraries combined with the clean syntax and static typing of Haskell.

-Additional requirements we pose on our solution are:
+Additional requirements the group pose on the solution are:

 -   Practical usage
 -   Real benefits from the type system
 -   Well documented/specified

-We are not aiming at a complete and polished product but rather a prototype or proof of concept.
+The group is not aiming at a complete and polished product but rather a prototype or proof of concept.

 ### Design language

-*keywords:* interaction with Erlang, grammar, bnf, specification

 There are two sides of computer languages.
 Purely syntactic - the structure of the language, and semantic - the meaning of the language.
 The syntax will be given by a grammar and the semantics of our features will be defined in terms of Core Erlang.
-We will design and formalize the interaction between haskell code and native erlang code.
+The group will design and formalize the interaction between haskell code and native erlang code.

 A list of design features desired in the language: